SabreTools/BinaryObjectScanner/README.md

 ## Protections Detected

-Below is a list of protections detected by BurnOutSharp.
+Below is a list of protections detected by BinaryObjectScanner.
 The two columns explain what sort of checks are performed to determine how the protection is detected.
 Generally speaking, it's better to have a content check than a path check.

 | Protection Name | Content Check | Path Check | Notes |
 | --------------- | ------------- | ---------- | ----- |